 Chrome OS is a very scaled down Linux desktop.
 Linux, in general, works well with less RAM than other operating systems, and Chrome OS is really lightweight when nothing else is running.
 Chrome also uses what the developers call a double wall for low-memory states and what's called zRAM to have things perform better on less memory.

 A few words about zRAM — also known as compcache — are needed.
 It's a feature of the Linux kernel that uses virtual memory compression and makes a portion of the RAM into its own compressed block device.
 Paging (moving files in and around the memory) is done in that compressed block until it runs out of space and needs to be done on the hard disk.
 It's OK if that sounds like something you don't understand.
 All you need to know is that it does wonders on computers — like a Chromebook — that don't have a lot of RAM installed.
 Google has used zRAM by default in Chrome OS since version 27, and they do a really good job managing it.
 Unless you're moving a lot of small files around, usually the amount used is zero.
 But it's there, ready when you need it.
-Since Android 4.4, this is also done on your phone or tablet.
+Since Android 4.4, this has also been done on your phone or tablet.

 Chrome the operating system manages memory better than Chrome the browser on your Windows laptop.